aws/aws-lambda-go/events/README_ALBTargetGroupEvents.md

 # Overview

-ALB Target Group events consist of a request that was routed to a Lambda function by an Application Load Balancer Target Group.
-When this happens, the Target Group expects the result of the function to be the response that the Target Group should respond with.
+ALB Target Group events consist of a request that was routed to a Lambda function which is a registered target of an Application Load Balancer Target Group.
+When this happens, ALB expects the result of the function to be the response that ALB should respond with.

 https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html